-Illinois College, the first college in the state to conduct classes and grant a baccalaureate degree, enjoys a 180-year history of excellence in the liberal arts.
+Illinois College, the first college in the state to conduct classes and grant a baccalaureate degree, sustains a 180-year heritage of excellence in the liberal arts.
 Beecher Hall, the first college building in Illinois, was built in 1829 and is still used today.

-It is the mission of the Office of Institutional Research at Illinois College to contribute to the effectiveness of the institution in achieving its mission by supporting academic and administrative decision-making.
-This is accomplished through institutional studies, strategic planning, assessment/evaluation research, data management and retrieval, and fact book maintenance.
-Internal decision support is provided for the Trustees, the President, Vice Presidents, directors, faculty, and staff.
+The Office of Institutional Research at Illinois College contributes to the effectiveness of the institution in achieving its mission by supporting academic and administrative decision-making.

 The primary section of campus is divided into two areas commonly called the upper and lower quads.
 The upper quad is on the northern part of the campus, and is higher in elevation than the lower quad which is located on the southern part of the campus.
 The upper quad is the location of many of the academic buildings.
 This includes the notable Sturtevant Hall which is often featured in pictures because of its unique towers and windows which are currently found in the College logo.